-Boston Science Fiction Film Festival & Marathon (BostonSciFi) is 42, making us the oldest genre film festival in the country.
+Boston Science Fiction Film Festival & Marathon (BostonSciFi) is 45, making us the longest running science fiction film festival in the US.
 Not bad considering we never really started out with that in mind.
+Evolution and change is what we embrace.
+How the visual story is told is what we love.

 We began at the legendary Orson Welles Cinemas in Cambridge MA, near Harvard and MIT.
 Legendary?
 Really?
 Yep, the first manager was some dude named Tommy Lee Jones, and people like Peter Bogdanovich, Neil Young, Errol Morris are the just a few of the folks who have a formative connection to the Welles.
 Making films and showing them was its DNA.
-It was the modern art house before there were modern art houses.
+It was the modern art house before there was a modern art house.

 The organizers of BostonSciFi are industry professionals with decades of experience.
 One of the biggest reasons to enter your film is to get exposure to audiences AND the industry.
 It is this latter piece where our experience helps.
 We invite our friends to come, and we recommend BostonSciFi films to those we know.

-So welcome to SF41, the Boston Science Fiction Film Festival, the oldest genre festival in the US with a passion for film that comes age.
+So welcome to SF45, the Boston Science Fiction Film Festival, the oldest, and perhaps the coolest, Scifi festival in the US with a passion for film that comes age.

 It's about exploring new worlds.